danichagas/API-REST_bank/README.md

 # About Project
-This API was developed thinking about creating a banking system similar to one of the largest banks in Brazil...
-Santander
+This API was developed thinking about creating a faster and more practical banking system.

 # Class structure (Domain API)